aaronwu001/aaronwu-personal-website/data/articles/beyond-the-code/en.md

 So, I’m sharing this with you here—whether you are a hiring manager evaluating my potential, a peer in the trenches, or just someone I know.

-Honestly, I’m still iterating on this unconventional path every day, and everyone's job hunt looks a bit different.
-If you want to see the actual (and slightly chaotic) templates I used to track my applications and reverse-engineer Job Descriptions, just shoot me an email at **AaronWu.official@gmail.com**.
-I’m more than happy to send them over, or just bounce some ideas around if you're feeling stuck.
+Honestly, I’m still iterating on this unconventional path every day.
+If you are looking to hire and think my mindset and approach would be a good fit for your team, I’d love to explore opportunities to work together.
+Or, if you just want to discuss tech, bounce some ideas around, or check out the other topics I write about here on my blog, my inbox is always open.
+Just shoot me an email at **AaronWu.official@gmail.com** — I’d love to chat!